ebshimizu/stats-of-the-storm/docs/README.md

 Upload your matches to HotsAPI (and HotsLogs if you like) automatically when you import a match.
 Stats of the Storm does not actively monitor your replay folder at the moment, so you'll have to remember to upload them manually for now.

+## <a name="exporter"></a>Exporter

+Export data from the app in JSON format.
+You can export match data, and player data right now, with team data to come in a future update.
+Have data you want exported that's not in one of these categories?
+Let me know!